-Rita is starting her second year at Memorial University doing a degree in pharmacy.
-This is her second year on Committee and she is very excited to meet new people!
+Rita is in her third year at Memorial University doing a degree in pharmacy.
+This is also her third year on Committee and she is very excited to meet new people!
 In her spare time, Rita enjoys volunteering, trying new food playing her flute, swimming and drinking coffee with one milk.
 After traveling to China, Rita has gained a love of traveling and hopes to backpack in different countries one day.
 When she is not studying or volunteering, Rita enjoys reading and would love any book recommendations.

 Larry Kuzco is a leadership-oriented llama who loves donuts, finding new ways to get his daily caffeine fix, and spreading llama love to llama lovers everywhere.
 Larry's biggest pet peeve is cat noises at 5AM, but he can be forgiving of this because he loves champions (most of the time anyways).
 Larry is seeking to enthrall the world with his razor sharp wit, eloquent sarcasm, majestic coat of fur, and his attitude to rival only Beyoncé.
 Be sure to give his insta a follow for the day to day updates on the adventurous life of Radhoc's Mascot. @larrykuzcothellama